 Communication is key to a safe group ride.
 Roads are full of traffic, obstacles, signs, pot holes, parked cars, animals, pedestrians, etc. and visibility is limited for the cyclist in a pack.
 It is important to communicate to the riders in the group of potential hazards by shouting and pointing out hazards.

 It is not imperative that all the cyclists in the group point out the same hazards or signals.
 As long as a few are then this is normally sufficient (and the leading two always should).
 If you are a beginner or unsteady then is far safer for the group to keep both hands on the handle-bars then it is to point things out.

 The purpose of these signals is that the riders can continue to ride at a steady pace and can ride round the smaller obstacles without constantly having to brake (and sudden braking causes most incidents).

 The thing you are most likely to see is where riders point down in the direction of an oncoming gravel/hole.
 If the two riders both point to the ground between them, this signifies there is small obstacle (such as a pothole) that they are going to ride one either side of.

 If the rider on the left points to their left, it means there is something to their left that they might have to ride slightly to the right of to pass – and if you are behind them then you will have to take the same line if you also want to avoid it!
 Similarly the rider on the right might indicate a similar obstacle to their right.

 You will also see a rider pointing or waving behind their lower back.
-If they are pointing right (the most common) then it indicates that the whole group will have to move to the right to overtake a large obstacle such as a parked car.
+If they are pointing right (the most common) then it indicates that the whole group will have to move to the right to overtake an obstacle such as a parked car or pedestrian.

 Car Back: there's a car approaching from the rear of the group ride